oscaragcp/SQL-Logging/readme.md

 # SQL Logging

-A package which allows to log SQL queries in Laravel
+A package that allows to log SQL queries in Laravel.

 ## Installation